topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

    *The waypoint with the hiking goal icon is shown on the map.*

-If you now create a new icon by pressing long on the map the icon of the last created waypoint will be used.
+If you now create a new waypoint by pressing long on the map the icon of the last created waypoint will be used.
 So in the example you will drag a 'Hiking goal' icon along the map.
-If you release your finger the waypoint creation screen will be opened, again with the hiking goal icon as the initially set icon.
+If you release your finger the waypoint creation screen will be opened.
+The icon 'Hiking goal' is then the initially set icon.

 .. figure:: ../_static/waypoint-icons7.jpg
    :height: 568px